seraogianluca/IR2/Marketing/MaketingPlanFinale.md

 ## 3. Competitive Analisys

 ### 3.1 Growth Share Matrix
+Star:

-IR2 is positioned in the star, is well positioned in Italian Market and there are confident possibilities to grow thanks to the overall market growth.
+IR2 is positioned in the Star, is well positioned in Italian Market and there are confident possibilities to grow thanks to the overall market growth.
 Keep investing in R&D in order to maintaid quality and cutting edge technology.

 ### 3.2 Strategic Group